suatcg/NftPreviewCardComponent/README.md

 ## Acknowledgments

-I've been trying to put left side to .author div elemet but I could not via flex-box.
-I supposed it has to work but it is centered to card compenent.
+I've been trying to put the left side to .author div element but I could not via flex-box.
+I supposed it has to work but it is centered on the card component.

-Meanwile, I didn't add to media querries out of it works responsively correct likewise I expected.
-I believe works due to accommodate center of body.
-If you were look at, I would be appreciate. then you could give your advice.
+Meanwhile, I didn't add to media querries out of it works responsively correct likewise I expected.
+I believe works due to accommodating the center of the body.
+If you look at it.
+I would be appreciated. then you could give your advice.

-Last thing I would like to say, I will add hover state later.I haven't done yet.
+The last thing I would like to say, I will add a hover state later.
+I haven't done it yet.